Da Qing Fengyun

-Da Qing Fengyun, alternatively known as Qing Gong Fengyun, is a 2006 Chinese television series directed by Chen Jialin, starring Zhang Fengyi, Xu Qing and Jiang Wen.
-Set in the early Qing dynasty, the story focuses on the romance between Dorgon and Empress Dowager Xiaozhuang.
+Da Qing Fengyun (Melodrama of the Great Qing), alternatively known as Qing Gong Fengyun (Melodrama in the Qing Palace), is a 2006 Chinese television series directed by Chen Jialin, starring Zhang Fengyi, Xu Qing and Jiang Wen.
+Set in 17th-century China, the series follows the events of the transition from the Ming dynasty to the Qing dynasty, focusing particularly on the historical figures Dorgon, Empress Dowager Xiaozhuang, and Huangtaiji.